Judge halts execution amid claims inmate isn’t mentally fit

 “This competency issue is a very strong issue on paper,” said Robert Dunham, executive director of the Death Penalty Information Center.
 “The Supreme Court has halted executions on this issue in the past.
 At a minimum, the question of whether Purkey dies is going to go down to the last minute.”

-Chutkan didn’t rule on whether Purkey is competent but said the court needs to evaluate the claim.
-She said that while the government may disagree with Purkey’s lawyers about his competency, there’s no question he’d suffer “irreparable harm” if he’s put to death before his claims can be evaluated.
+Judge Chutkan didn’t rule on whether Purkey was competent but said the court needed to evaluate the claim.
+She said there was no question he’d suffer “irreparable harm” if he was put to death before his claims could be evaluated.

-Lee’s execution went forward a day late.
-It was scheduled for Monday afternoon, but the Supreme Court only gave the green light in a narrow 5-4 ruling early Tuesday.
+Lee’s execution had gone forward a day late.
+It was scheduled for Monday afternoon, but the Supreme Court only gave the green light in a 5-4 ruling early Tuesday.

+Repeatedly on Wednesday, a federal judge also denied a request from Dustin Lee Honkin, an Iowa drug kingpin scheduled to be executed on Friday, to delay his execution.
+The judge said he would not delay Honken’s execution date due to the coronavirus pandemic and said the Bureau of Prisons was in the best position to weigh the health risks.

 The issue of Purkey’s mental health arose in the runup to his 2003 trial and when, after the verdict, jurors had to decide whether he should be put to death in the killing of 16-year-old Jennifer Long in Kansas City, Missouri.
-Prosecutors said he raped and stabbed her, dismembered her with a chainsaw, burned her and dumped her ashes 200 miles (320 kilometers) away in a septic pond in Kansas.
+Prosecutors said he raped and stabbed her, dismembered her with a chainsaw, burned the body and dumped her ashes in a pond in Kansas.
 Purkey was separately convicted and sentenced to life in the beating death of 80-year-old Mary Ruth Bales, of Kansas City, Kansas.

 But the legal questions of whether he was mentally fit to stand trial or to be sentenced to die are different from the question of whether he’s mentally fit enough now to be put to death.
 Purkey’s lawyers argue he clearly isn’t, saying in recent filings he suffers from advancing Alzheimer’s disease.